In these Spanish cities you pay the least and the most for a menu del dia

 Enjoying a menu del día is a fairly common custom in Spain.
 Especially for people who work outside the home and have little time during the workday.
 Ideal for filling their stomachs before continuing with their tasks.

-A study, carried out by Edenred and Hostelería España in 2023, shows in detail in which cities it is more expensive to eat this type of menu in Spain.
+A study, carried out by Edenred and Hostelería España, shows in detail in which cities it is more expensive to eat this type of menu in Spain.
 But also how the daily menu has progressively increased in price since 2016.
 The main aim of the study is to show how the price of the daily menu in Spain has changed over the years.

 The price of menus has gradually increased since 2016, costing an average of €11.7 that year, to rise to €12.8 in 2022 and finally €13.20 in 2023.
 It is striking that a large part of the restaurants did not increase the price of their menus last year.